phpmyadmin/phpmyadmin/config.rst

     :default: true

     Defines whether navigation bar buttons and the right panel top menu contain text or symbols only.
-A value of TRUE displays icons, FALSE displays text and 'both' displays both icons and text.
+A value of true displays icons, false displays text and 'both' displays both icons and text.

 .. config:option:: $cfg['ShowAll']